ajLapid718/YahooFantasyBasketballScript/README.md

 ## Introduction

 I love sports and I'm an especially huge fan of basketball.
 For the 2015-2016 NBA season, my family-friends and I decided to participate in Fantasy Basketball via Yahoo.
 That same year, I was also thrown into a second league with my friends from college.
 After getting a full experience of fantasy basketball, I took the 2016-2017 season off.
-Recently, my good friends wanted to do fantasy basketball for the 2017-2018 season.
+Recently, my good friends wanted to do season-long Yahoo Fantasy Basketball for the 2017-2018 season with nine categories and standard Head-To-Head settings...and a single IL/IR spot.

 This is my first time participating in Yahoo Fantasy basketball with somewhat of a budding background in coding.
 I started to pay attention to things differently, observe the little things, and I also started to explore certain aspects with the Google Chrome Inspector Tools.
 I noticed details about how the page was loading...things of that nature...that I could previously describe on a higher-level (think of the compound word: overview), but this time around I have a clearer idea of what is going on behind the scenes.